NormanLo4319/ML-Deployment-Flask-App/README.md

 #### requirements.txt File:

 By convention, Python packages often include a plaintext file named requirements.txt, in which the dependencies for the package are listed on each line.
 Create an empty file named requirements.txt in the same root folder as app.py.
 The dependencies can be found by running the following code in the terminal (under the project environment).
+This file should be the **last one** to be created in this project just to make sure everything is running smoothly and all packages are installed for this project in the development environment.

 ``` sh
 pip freeze # freeze all the dependencies in the environment